Pbarbecho/osm/README.md

 pip3 install --user -U https://github.com/Pbarbecho/osm/archive/master.zip
 ```

 Depending on the operating system, you may need to add ~/.local/bin to your path.
+During the installation you will be warned about this.

-The pip will warn you about this in the installation.
-In case of user want to uninstall osm:
+In case you want to uninstall osm package:

 ```bash
 pip3 uninstall osm
 ```

-## Clone the source repository from Github ##
+## Clone the repository ##
-First, we recommend to install osm on a virtual environment:
+The osm package is developed using a pipenv.
+TO install osm on a virtual environment:
 ```bash
 pip3 install pipenv
 ```

-To clone and install the osm repository, on the command line, enter:
+To clone the osm repository, on the command line, enter:
 ```bash
 git clone https://github.com/Pbarbecho/osm.git
 ```